kprimecity/docker-symfony/README.md

 ```

 >[!NOTE]
->Modify the Docker Compose file located in the folder you just downloaded before running it so you can adjust your container according to your needs.
+>Modify the Docker Compose file located in the folder you just downloaded before running it; so you can adjust your container according to your needs.
+Build the image using: `sudo docker compose up --wait -d`

+Docker compose file:

 ```yaml
 name: docker-symfony